whatsyourask/divine-dragon/README.md

 The agent doesn't implement living-off-the-land techniques.
 It's more like a proof-of-concept or an example-like program in Go for the purposes of a pentest.
 So, each payload that you want it to execute will touch the filesystem.

-To generate an agent you have to use a special module called `payload_generator/agent`.
+To generate an agent, you have to use a special module called `payload_generator/agent`.
 More about it will be below.

 ## C2 and agent communication